Kanishka08/loan-prediction/README.md

 # 🏦 Loan Approval Prediction with ML & Streamlit

-This project predicts whether a loan application will be approved using machine learning, EDA, and an interactive Streamlit web app.
-It simulates the decision-making process of a loan officer and can support financial institutions with data-driven lending decisions.
+This project uses a machine learning pipeline to predict whether a loan application will be approved based on applicant details.
+It includes EDA, feature engineering, model training using a Random Forest classifier, and predictions on unseen test data.

 ---